Costa Rica Country Report

 Costa Rica abolished its military in 1948, but remains protected by an active national security force and through international co-operation with the United States.
 The risk of interstate war remains low despite an ongoing border dispute with Nicaragua along the San Juan River.
 Occasional incursions into contested areas are likely as both countries pursue infrastructure projects along the San Juan River and Nicaragua seeks to expand offshore oil exploration.
 Major disputes between Nicaragua and Costa Rica will probably manifest themselves through diplomatic channels.

-Public unions stage periodic protests over planned public spending cuts, privatisation, and environmental concerns.
-However, such demonstrations are generally peaceful and are not large enough to threaten the stability of the government; protests also sporadically close Limón port and block motorway access to the capital.
+Public unions stage regular protests over planned public spending cuts, fiscal reforms, and environmental concerns.
+However, demonstrations are generally peaceful and are not large enough to threaten the stability of the government; protests also sporadically close Limón port and block motorway access to the capital.
 Protest locations are likely to include motorways and border crossings, such as route 27 between San José and Santa Ana and the Panama crossing at Paso Canoas, government buildings in San José, and the private residences of political leaders.
 Occasional trucker protests can delay traffic on main roads and at border crossings.

 Vaccinations required to enter the country